-A total of 1,503 students used the Transition Elevated planning app in the 2021 school year to help them prepare to participate in their postsecondary transition Individualized Education Program (IEP).
+A total of 1,766 students used the Transition Elevated planning app in the 2022-23 school year to help them prepare to participate in their postsecondary transition Individualized Education Program (IEP).
+This is an improvement from the baseline year of 1,503 students using the app.